Using Photo Books to Chronicle a Lifetime of Family Memories

 Find a photo book program that you love

 Save yourself frustration by choosing a photo book program that you find easy to use.
-There are so many to pick from, and while reviews and recommendations can help steer you in the right direction, it helps to actually try a few out.
+There are so many to pick from, including MixBook, and while reviews and recommendations can help steer you in the right direction, it helps to study several companies first.
 Mary had used several different companies in the past, and she settled on Picaboo for this particular project.

 Mary’s parents will be receiving the books for Christmas this year, and we can’t wait to hear what their reaction is!
 Have a story to share?
 Email us at [email protected]!